 Stuck?
 Feeling hopeless?
 Unsure of your next step?
 For the almost two decades Idealist has been around, we’ve been asking you—our community—to tell us about the obstacles you face when trying to turn your good intentions into action.
 We’ve compiled a short list of the top-reported obstacles, and now we’re blogging about them one by one.

-This Halloween week, we present: fear.
+Today, we present: fear.

 Here’s an idea to get over your fear of rejection: seek it out.